Medicare in South Dakota

 One downside is that Medicare Advantage in South Dakota doesn’t offer flexibility when accessing care out of state.
 If you need a larger network or want to visit a specialist without a referral, you may want to enroll in Original Medicare.

 There are great benefits to enrolling in a Medicare Advantage plan.
-This plan covers all the same benefits as Original Medicare, and you’ll only need one Medicare card.
-You’ll also enjoy extra benefits not available with Original Medicare.
-Some Medicare Advantage plans include Part D coverage, dental, vision, and hearing coverage, and even fitness program coverage.
+These plans cover all the same benefits as Original Medicare, and you’ll only need one Medicare card.
+You’ll also enjoy extra benefits not available with Original Medicare, which may include Part D coverage, dental, vision, and hearing coverage, and even fitness programs.

 Medicare